CareerFoundry/alexa-skill-recipes/README.md

 ## Description

-Ask Alexa to `Ask Five Minute Recipes` to give you short recipes for breakfast, lunch, dinner or a snack.
+Ask Alexa to `Ask Five Minute Recipes` to give you short recipes for breakfast, lunch, dinner, or a snack.

 ## Setup